peteroupc/peteroupc.github.io/betadist.md

 The beta sampler relies on several building blocks described in this section.

 One of them is the "geometric bag" technique by Flajolet and others (2010)<sup>[**(3)**](#Note3)</sup>, which generates heads or tails with a probability that is built up digit by digit.
 A _geometric bag_ is a list of items, where each item is a digit, or a placeholder value (which represents an unsampled digit), and represents a list of the digits after the radix point, from left to right, of a real number in the interval [0, 1], that is, the number's _digit expansion_ (or _binary expansion_ for base 2).
-(Note that Flajolet et al. cover only the binary case of a geometric bag).
+(Note that Flajolet et al. cover only the binary case of a geometric bag.)

 The algorithm **SampleGeometricBag** is a Bernoulli factory algorithm described as follows: